John and Mary Kormendy: Antarctica 2026

 Artistry of the red rock layer

-Erect-crested penguin (This is my life bird -- the 6th of the trip and 2nd penguin)
+Erect-crested penguin (This is my life bird, the 6th of the trip and the 2nd penguin.)

 Campbell Island albatross (Thalassarche melanophris impavida) is a subspecies of Black-browed albatross (Thalassarche melanophris), which we have seen world-wide (off the Cape of Good Hope, in subantarctic waters off Ushuaia and the Falkland Islands, and around tropical Pacific islands).
 They breed only here, at Campbell Island, with >~ 24,000 breeding pairs according to Wikipedia.
 I saw many clusters of breeding nests all along this zodiac cruise.